ParkinsonLab/Metatranscriptome-Workshop/README.md

 The FastQC report is generated in a HTML file, `mouse1_fastqc.html`.
 You'll also find a zip file which includes data files used to generate the report.

-To open the HTML report file use the following command `firefox mouse1_fastqc.html` then you can go through the report and find the following information:
+Open the HTML report file, then you can go through the report and find the following information:

 -   Basic Statistics: Basic information of the mouse RNA-seq data, e.g. the total number of reads, read length, GC content.
 -   Per base sequence quality: An overview of the range of quality values across all bases at each position.